 People in both situations are looking for alternatives.
 One alternative some homeowners have found is installing a gas fireplace.
 While this can be a slight improvement over wood-burning fireplaces, it still comes with a few problems and isn’t the most cost-effective solution.

-This is why so many people are choosing to install a new electric fireplace into their home or convert their existing fireplace into one that runs on electricity by using an electric fireplace insert kit.
+This is why so many people are choosing to install a new electric fireplace in their home or convert their existing fireplace into one that runs on electricity by using a modern electric fireplace insert kit.

 Of course, people also wonder about the benefits of electric fireplaces over the other types, how safe electric fireplaces are, and what they need to know when installing one.
 This guide will help answer all of those questions and more.

 In this post, you will learn:

 - The Problems That Come With Wood Fireplaces – This section will highlight the four common types of traditional fireplaces usually found in older homes.
 It will also explain all of the downsides of using one of these fireplaces, including all of the problems with safety.

 - Why Gas Fireplaces Still Have Their Problems – There are two main types of gas fireplaces.
 Despite gas fireplaces being a little better than one that uses wood as their fuel source, these fireplaces still have their own problems and safety concerns to worry about.

 - Different Types Of Electric Fireplaces – Electric fireplaces have come a long way.
 This section will list the four main types of electric fireplaces that people choose to install in their homes and all of the benefits that come with them.